Martingale Representation in the Enlargement of the Filtration Generated by a Point Process: Martingale Representation

-In other words, we are in the following situation: The local martingale $\overline X\p\Fbb$ has the PRP with respect to $\Fbb$ and the local martingale $\overline H\p\Hbb$ has the PRP with respect to $\Hbb$.
-We are now going to investigate the martingale representation in the filtration $\Gbb$.
+We are now in the following situation: The local martingale $\overline X\p\Fbb$ has the PRP with respect to $\Fbb$ and the local martingale $\overline H\p\Hbb$ has the PRP with respect to $\Hbb$.
+Our aim is to investigate how to represent martingales of the filtration $\Gbb$.

-Because of Lemma \ref{prop:H.poi.pr}, we know that in $\Gbb$ both $X$ and $H$ are point processes and that the $\Gbb$-dual predictable projections $X\p{p,\Gbb}$ and $H\p{p,\Gbb}$ of $X$ and $H$, respectively, exist.